openstack/security-doc/security-guide/source/secure-communication/introduction-to-ssl-and-tls.rst

 We recommend that only TLS 1.2 is used.
 Other versions such as TLS 1.0 and 1.1 are vulnerable to multiple attacks.
-TLS 1.0 should be disabled completely in your environment.
+TLS 1.0 should be disabled in your environment.
 TLS 1.1 may be used for broad client compatibility, however exercise caution when enabling this protocol.
 Only enable TLS version 1.1 if there is a mandatory compatibility requirement and you are aware of the risks involved.
 All versions of SSL,